chryssin/gcode_com/README.md

 ## Problems

-- The actual material deposition may be different than what we calculate by checking the E values of the G1 comamnds.
+- The actual material deposition may be different than what we calculate by checking the E values of the G1 commands.
 - The object's bounding box is calculated by checking the gcode points.
 These points are offset to the interior of the object, during the slicing process, in order to maintain the real object's dimensions.
-So we expect the bounding box to be slightly smaller than the printed object, smaller by:
+So we expect the bounding box and CH to be slightly smaller than the printed object, smaller by:
   - nozzle_diameter along the horizontal directions
   - initial_layer_height at the bottom of the object
   - a value less than layer_height at the top of the object.